nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-26-can-you-really-commit-to-delivering-work/index.md

 ---
 title: Can you really commit to delivering work?
-description: "Explore the shift from commitment to forecasting in Scrum.
-Discover how this change fosters transparency and trust within your development team."
+description: Explore the shift from commitment to forecasting in Scrum.
+Discover how this change fosters transparency and trust within your development team.
 date: 2011-11-26
 creator: Martin Hinshelwood
 id: "4089"